jyotibhanot/dubizzle-coding-challenge/code/terraform-vpc/README.md

 # terraform-vpc

-Modular Terraform repository to provision a multi-tier VPC in AWS.
+Modular Terraform  to provision a multi-tier VPC in AWS.
 By default it will create:

-* One public and two private subnets in each AZ for the chosen region
+* One public and One private subnets in each AZ for the chosen region
-* Internal DNS zone associated to the VPC for internal domain resolution (eg. mydomain.internal)
 * Internet gateway for the public subnets
 * One EC2 NAT gateway per AZ for the private subnets
 * One routing table per private subnet associated to the corresponding EC2 NAT gateway
-* One Jumphost with internal DNS zone record (eg. bastion.mydomain.internal)
+* One Jumphost

-Since it is modular it is easy to add or remove modules depending on preferences and requirements.
+* One webserver behind an ELB

 ## Install Terraform